 The main reason for sediment and dirt to get kicked up is the velocity at which the water is added, but other factors can cause this to happen.

 Gravel vacuuming can disturb the sediment.
-In fact, gravel vacuuming is meant to disturb the sediment so that trapped food and waste particles can be released and sucked up.
-Gravel vacuums are very good at removing waste from the tank, but they will not catch every particle, and once it has been disturbed, it will freely float around the tank.
+In fact, gravel vacuuming is meant to disturb the sediment, so trapped food and waste particles can be released and sucked up.
+Gravel vacuums are very good at removing waste from the tank, but they don’t catch every particle, and once it has been disturbed, it freely floats around the tank.